ETHZ-RobotX/smb_docker/ReadMe.md

 Documentation of the SuperMegaBot (SMB) Docker for the ETHZ Robotic Summer School.

->The docker image was tested on an Ubuntu PC with a Nvidia GPU.
+> The docker image was tested on an Ubuntu PC with a Nvidia GPU.
 On other systems, the docker might not work as it is intended.
 In addition, the Docker image was written for only simulation purposes.
 In order to use the real robot, other settings for the image might be needed.

+> To use the SMB Docker, basic knowledge of Docker is needed.
+Please check [the official website](https://docs.docker.com) to learn how to build, save, reconnect etc.

 {: .smb-mention }